bcatctr/paraLDA/index.md

 ### sparseLDA
 <div style="text-align:center"><img src ="./sparsity.png" /></div>
 The above figure shows that both the topic-word table and document-topic table are very sparse.
 Thus, we can use hashmap to store the global tables if topic number is really large.
 Besides, we transform the calculation of the topic distribution into 3 subdivisions.
 They are called "topic-word" bin, "document-topic" bin and "smoothing only" bin respectively.
 Instead of sampling from original distribution, we sample from three bins now and we can expoit the sparsity to speedup the sampling.
 For the detailed implementation, please refer to [3].
-When

 ### Distributed LDA
 <div style="text-align:center"><img src ="./Basic_Idea.png" /></div>